Frigid day on the flight line

 |Downloads:

-This work, Frigid day on the flight line [Image 5 of 5], by SMSgt Ralph Branson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Frigid day on the flight line, by Amn Samir Harris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.